FOREX-Dollar falls to two-week low as economic data softens

 +11.7960

-(Reporting by Karen Brettell; Additional reporting by Joice Alves in London; editing by Mark Heinrich)
+(Reporting by Karen Brettell; Additional reporting by Joice Alves in London; editing by Mark Heinrich and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.